deficollective/defiscan/src/content/protocols/spark.md

 The upgradeability of the Spark protocol is limited.
 No contract is upgradeable within the Spark Liquidity Management Layer (ALM).
 The SparkLend markets contracts are not upgradeable, but the treasury (collected fees) and rewards contracts may be upgraded through the Sky Governance.
 Upgrading the rewards contracts may cancel the rewards and result in the loss of unclaimed yield.
 This is because the rewards are part of the yield advertised to users.
 The Sky Governance and the _SparkLend Freezer_ multisig can both freeze all funds deposited into SparkLend with no delay.

-As part of the Liquidity Management Layer (ALM) the two relayers (EOAs) have the right to mint/burn `USDS`, bridge funds, and deposit them into Aave, Ethena, or vault-compatible protocols such as Morpho, but with strict limits and only in pre-approved protocols.
+As part of the Liquidity Management Layer (ALM) the two relayers have the right to mint/burn `USDS`, bridge funds, and deposit them into Aave, Ethena, or vault-compatible protocols such as Morpho, but with strict limits and only in pre-approved protocols.
 Those relayers act through a 1/2 multisig and are assumed to be corruptible with limited impact on the protocol.
 This is because of both the strict rate limiting they are subject to and the presence of a _freezer_ multisig which can freeze the relayers in case of suspicious activity.
 This _freezer_ multisig does not meet our security council requirements.

 > Upgradeability Score: Medium